Be Amazing! Try the Pitmaster Club FREE

 North Carolina Lexington Dip BBQ Sauce Recipe

 Inland from the coast in North and South Carolina, in the west part of the Carolinas, the area called Piedmont or Hill Country or the Foothills, they call BBQ sauce “dip” and they apply it to pork shoulder most of the time.
 Small amounts of ketchup and sugar are added to the simple vinegary Low Country Mop-Sauce.
-The result is still thin and penetrating, never thick like Kansas City Sauce.
+The result is a Lexington dip that’s still thin and penetrating, never thick like Kansas City Sauce.

 Lexington Dip BBQ Sauce Recipe